batoutou/Yolo_Food_Detector/README.md

   git clone https://gitlab.com/batoutou/trayvisor_test.git
   ```

-2. Execute the 3 process in this following order :
+2. Execute the 3 processes in this following order :
   * To generate the dataset :

    ```